FNNDSC/pman/README.md

 - If `STORAGE_TYPE=host`, then `STOREBASE` represents the path on the container host.
 - If `STORAGE_TYPE=nfs`, then `STOREBASE` should be an exported NFS share
+- If `STOREAGE_TYPE=docker_local_volume`,
+  then _pman_ will try to figure it out for you

+### `STOREAGE_TYPE=docker_local_volume`

+For single-machine instances, use a Docker/Podman local volume as the "storeBase."
+The volume should exist prior to the start of _pman_.
+It can be identified one of two ways:

+- Manually, by passing the volume name to the variable `VOLUME_NAME`
+- Automatically: _pman_ inspects a container with the label `org.chrisproject.role=pfcon` and selects the mountpoint of the bind to `/var/local/storeBase`

 ### Kubernetes-Specific Options